-- An air pollution impact assessment being completed (in accordance with the regulations prescribing the format for Atmospheric Impact Reports, as contemplated in Section 30 of the AQA and specified by the National Air Quality Officer) by a person registered as a professional engineer or a professional natural scientist in the appropriate category; - Demonstration that the industry's air emissions are and will not cause any adverse impacts on the surrounding environment; - The application must be submitted to the Air Quality Officer at least 1 year before the specified compliance date" - 7.
-As will be set out below PM ambient air standards in the Secuda area and SO2 and PM levels in Sasolberg are not in compliance and hence the applications for postponement for should be rejected.
-The framework does not limit the requirement only to the ambient air standard for which the postponement is sought and hence non-compliance with any ambient air standard requires the application to be rejected. - 8.
-The Framework indicates that when considering an application for postponement of compliance time frames for an industry it is important for the decision maker to bear in mind the factors that the competent authority is required to take into consideration in listing an activity in the first place.
+- An air pollution impact assessment being completed (in accordance with the regulations prescribing the format for Atmospheric Impact Reports, as contemplated in Section 30 of the AQA and specified by the National Air Quality Officer) by a person registered as a professional engineer or a professional natural scientist in the appropriate category; - Demonstration that the industry's air emissions are and will not cause any adverse impacts on the surrounding environment; - The application must be submitted to the Air Quality Officer at least 1 year before the specified compliance date" - 29.
+As will be set out below PM and SO2 levels in Natrefberg are not in compliance and hence the applications for postponement for should be rejected.
+The Framework does not limit the requirement only to the ambient air standard for which the postponement is sought and hence non-compliance with any ambient air standard requires the application to be rejected. - 30.
+Other considerations from the Framework indicate that when considering an application for postponement of compliance time frames for an industry it is important for the decision maker to bear in mind the factors that the competent authority is required to take into consideration in listing an activity in the first place.
 These are set out in parag 5.4.3.3 of the Framework where it states: